Minoru/newsboy/doc/users-guide.markdown

 start them with `http://` and not `https://`.
 This way, your newsreader won't require HTTPS connection and will thus allow Newsboy to do its job.

+But what if you forget to do that?
+Don't you worry!
+Newsboy will notice that you're requesting a feed and will fetch it for you, but it won't be able to serve it for reasons mentioned above.
+When you finally notice that you have HTTPS URL and edit it, you'll get all the items you would've got if you used HTTP URL from the start.
+Newsboy got your back!

-But that doesn't mean your communications are now in clear!
+And remember: using HTTP URLs for feeds doesn't mean your communications are now in clear!
 Your newsreader and Newsboy communicate over HTTPS themselves, and Newsboy makes sure to fetch your feeds over HTTPS whenever appropriate.
 In the next section, we will describe how you can control the latter feature.

 # `newsboy_fetch_over_https=(on|off)`